 Pursuant to City Code, ALL projects are subject to a pre-application meeting with the City unless the requirement is waived by the City.
 In many cases, the requirements will be waived for simple construction projects and residential construction, however you are strongly encouraged to call or stop in to discuss your project prior to expending time and money preparing application materials and designing your project.
-A simple phone call or visit Public Works Director John Light or Denise Beaston could save you time, money, and energy.
+A simple phone call or visit Public Works Director Rich Norris or Denise Beaston could save you time, money, and energy.

 The City offers at no charge, consultation meetings for concept and preliminary compliance review.
 This is in an effort to identify potential permitting, and provide guidance for basic feasibility questions.

 Citation for work without a permit may be subject to fines (double the permit fee), stop work orders, or other penalties.

 Where Do I Go to Get a Permit?

 Information regarding permits is available at Gold Bar City Hall

 8AM – 5PM Monday through Friday.

 We close daily from 12 – 1 PM for lunch.

 Most permit applications can also be downloaded here on the website.